Skip to contents

 Get the data

 For the next few practicals we are going to be working with a dataset obtained from the R package spatstat, which contains the locations of 647 gorilla nests.
-We load the dataset like this:
+We load the dataset in sp format like this:

 This dataset is a list containing a number of R objects, including the locations of the nests, the boundary of the survey area and an INLA mesh - see help(gorillas) for details.
 Extract the the objects we need from the list, into other objects, so that we don’t have to keep typing ‘gorillas$’: